 “By which you mean, you’ll slow your pace and take more care,” Alfred said.

 Alfred sighed deeply.
-He was a short, stout, pale man — sunken chested and prematurely balding.
+He was a short, stout, pale man — sunken chested and balding.
 When he’d met Fanaka, he’d initially resented the tall, broad-shouldered and extraordinarily handsome black man.
 But it hadn’t taken Alfred long to realise that underneath it all, Fanaka was even more awkward than he was.
-He’d warmed to the fellow then.
+He’d warmed to the fellow after that.

 “Just try to make your work fill the time available, Fanaka,” Alfred said.
 “Isn’t that how they did things…”